Humboldt Penguin vs Macaroni Penguin

 Do Humboldt Penguins and Macaroni Penguins live in the same area?

-Humboldt Penguins are found in Peru, Chile.
-Macaroni Penguins are found in South Georgia, Falkland Islands, Crozet Islands, Kerguelen Islands, Heard Island, South Sandwich Islands.
+No, their ranges do not overlap.
+Humboldt Penguins are found in Peru, Chile, while Macaroni Penguins live in South Georgia, Falkland Islands, Crozet Islands, Kerguelen Islands, Heard Island, South Sandwich Islands.
+This geographic separation means they face different environmental pressures and predator communities.